allenc125789/TurtleNAS/docs/features/compatibility.md

 # Compatibility

-Working status for tested browsers and OS's compatible with connecting to TurtleNAS's webpage, post setup.
+Working status for tested browsers and OS's that can use TurtleNAS's webpage, post setup.

 ## Browsers:
 - [x] Chrome